GoogleCloudPlatform/apigee-samples/monolith-to-microservices-based-on-paths/README.md

 From the perspective of the development team that is actually migrating the service, being able to rollback the routing quickly is important in case of any issues.

-The façade strategy implement with Apigee in this sample aims to achieve exactly that.
+The facade strategy implement with Apigee in this sample aims to achieve exactly that.

 ## Implementation in Apigee

-This implementation will basically leverage a proxy (named custom-routing) that implements the façade strategy.
+This implementation will basically leverage a proxy (named custom-routing) that implements the facade strategy.
 It also depends on a local, apiproxy-scoped KVM (named routing-rules) where our routing rules will be defined.

 This implementation considers that the number of paths can be quite large - that is, the customer can be migrating 100's of paths.
 While creating individual flows for each of them is feasible, it becomes quite challenging to manage them all overtime.
 This implementation takes a more programatic approach to defining the routing rules based on the KVM then.